bvmraj/An-Airline-Booking-Portal/README.md

 * List Views

 To-do list:
-* few Validations and Imporovements needed to be done
+* few Validations and Improvements needed to be done

 ## Status
 Project is: Completed